Bandits (2001 film): Plot

 The story is told in flashbacks, framed by the story of the pair's last robbery of the Alamo Bank, as told by Criminals at Large, a fictional reality television show, with which they taped an interview stating that Kate was only a hostage, not a participant.
 The show tells the story of their last job, which is known to be a failure when Kate tips off the police and the two are caught in the act.
 The two then begin to argue when Joe tells the police "You won't take us alive!" and the argument gets to the point where the two of them shoot each other dead.

 At the end of the film the real story behind the last job is revealed: Harvey used some of his special effects to make it seem as though Terry and Joe were shooting each other.
 Dressed as paramedics, Harvey and his girlfriend Claire then run in and place the stolen money, Terry, and Joe in body bags while Kate (who was in on the plan) distracts the police by pretending to pass out in shock upon seeing the "bodies".
 In the ambulance, Harvey used electronics to blow out his tires which sent the ambulance into a junkyard.
 Under his jumpsuit, Harvey was wearing a fire suit.
-He lit himself on fire and rigged a bomb to go off.
+He set fire to himself and rigged a bomb to go off.
 Harvey, Claire, Terry, and Joe flee the scene, leading officials to believe that the bodies were burned beyond recognition.
 Kate receives the $1 million reward for having turned them in.